 Again, they choose to opt out of using a voiceover in favour of explaining what the app offers through text.
-With ‘how-to’ videos accompanying the text, the simplicity of the video keeps the viewers’ attention.
+With "how-to" videos accompanying the text, the simplicity of the video keeps the viewers' attention.

 There is a call to action at the end of the explainer video, which encourages viewers to download the app or get in touch with any questions.

-This animated example explains the benefits of travel company Traveloka’s app.
-In just over ninety seconds, this explainer video describes everything uses can do with the app - and there’s a lot!
+This example explains the benefits of travel company Traveloka's app.
+In just over ninety seconds, this explainer video describes everything uses can do with the app - and there's a lot!

-Interestingly, the viewer is encouraged to ‘imagine’ at the beginning of the video and from then on it does not really include any characters or elements of human involvement.
+Interestingly, the viewer is encouraged to "imagine" at the beginning of the video and from then on it does not really include any characters or elements of human involvement.
 This keeps the notion that the viewer is in an imaginary world, where travel is easy and all the benefits of the app ring true - a very unique approach, but effective nonetheless

 My Bookie is a betting app, and this video is aimed at gamblers who specifically enjoy American Football.
 It has the same odds as in Las Vegas, giving users the thrill of betting in one of the world's most notorious locations without having to leave the comfort of their own home.

 This Mobile app explainer video comes in at a short thirty seconds.
 However, these thirty seconds are intense.
-The feel of a football game is mirrored in the action-packed video with sports-like voiceover.
+The feel of a football game is mirrored in the action-packed explainer video production with sports-like voiceover.
 The atmosphere built helps to enhance the inevitable feeling of excitement amongst viewers, and hopefully encourages them to download and use the app.